What do we do?

 The Board establishes task groups as required, currently these include a Buildings Energy Task Group, a Resources & Waste Task Group and an Infrastructure Working Group.

 Why is this important?

 Energy from fossil fuels consumed in the construction and operation of buildings accounts for approximately half of the UK’s emissions of carbon dioxide.
-Construction is also a large user of water and a producer of waste.
-Reducing carbon and other impacts from the Built Environment is an important strand of the GCB’s work.
+Reducing carbon, waste and other impacts from the Built Environment is an important strand of the GCB’s work.
 Tackling climate change and environmental degradation provides significant economic opportunities for the construction sector through both increased exports and better productivity.

 How will we achieve this?